-Tania Leullieux (La Tania) and the Presidio Theatre are collaborating to create an immersive, multimedia experience exploring displacement and cultural survival, and addressing the rising seas resulting from climate disruption.
+Flamenco dancer and choreographer Tania Leullieux (La Tania), visual artist Adrian Arias, and guitarist and composer Jose Luis de La Paz are collaborating with the Presidio Theatre to create an immersive, multimedia experience that explores displacement and cultural survival and addresses the problem of rising seas resulting from climate disruption.
 La Tania is very familiar with displacement, having been constantly uprooted throughout her life – including recent evictions from her San Francisco Bay Area studio and home.

 At the age of 17, La Tania began her professional dance career in Spain, where she was fascinated by the Temple of Debod, located in the Parque del Oeste.
 The temple was rescued as Egypt flooded Nubia in the 1960s and was relocated to Madrid.
 While celebrated for having inspired UNESCO’s World Heritage Listings, in the temple’s excavation the seminal starting blocks of its foundation were abandoned, left in place to be submerged forever.
 Some believe this was a mistake and others that it was an aesthetic choice made during the installation.
 In any event, it suggests a rich dialogue on cultural transfer and assimilation in diaspora settings.